kyleshevlin/react-generate-context/README.md

 )
 ```

-`generateContext` receives two arguments: `useGetContextValue` and the `defaultValue` for your Context.
+`generateContext` receives two arguments: `useGetContextValue` and an optional `defaultValue` for your Context.

 #### `useGetContextValue`